joachimvh/community-server-article/content/architecture.md

 </figcaption>
 </figure>

-Markdown lists seem to not render as expected so should use a different format.
-{:.todo}
-<span class="comment" data-author="RV">I think you're importing it as code; can we just inline it?</span>

-[](#architecture-diagram) shows a simplified overview of how an LDP request gets resolved by being passed through several components.
+[](#architecture-diagram) shows a simplified overview of how a request gets resolved.
 It starts as an HTTP request and ends as the output is written as an HTTP response.
 The steps are as follows: